rubymonsters/rgbapp/README.md

 ## Deployment

 1. Make sure you have Heroku set up as a remote.
 If not enter `git remote add heroku https://git.heroku.com/rgbworkshopapplication.git`.
-1. Checkout `master` branch
+1. Checkout `master` branch.
-1. Pull the latest changes
+1. Pull the latest changes.
-1. Push to Heroku using `git push heroku master`
+1. Push to Heroku using `git push heroku master`.
+1. If necessary, run migrations using `heroku run rails db:migrate`.